freedani/OpenVideoCall-iOS-Objective-C/README.md

 	you can get your app id at https://dashboard.agora.io

-2. update libraries at OpenVideoCall/libs
+2. update libraries at OpenVideoCall

 Enjoy video calling!